brandonchinn178/talks/haskell-love-2020/Presentation.md

 | `Just 1`, `Nothing` | `Maybe Int` | `*` |
 | N/A | `Maybe` | `* -> *` |

 ^ You're probably familiar with values and types.
-The `Bool` type has two possible values: `True` and `False`, and the `Maybe Int` type is either the `Nothing` value, or a `Just` value, which itself contains any integer.
-These two different types have the same *kind*, which is kind of the type-of-types.
+The `Bool` type has two possible values: `True` and `False`, and the `Maybe Int` type is either the `Nothing` value, or a `Just` value containing an `Int`.
+These two types are different, but they have the same *kind*, which is the type-of-types.

 ^ `Maybe`, for example, is a type constructor, and it has the kind `* -> *`.
 You can't actually create values with the type `Maybe`, because it needs to be applied to another type like `Maybe Int`.
 Only types with kind `*` can have values.